philipmat/DestinySlackBot/readme.md

 ...
 ```

+* Navigate to the `OAuth & Permissions` tab on [Your Slack App's Config Page](https://api.slack.com/apps/)
+    * Set the redirect URL(s) to: `http://127.0.0.1:8001/oauth`

-Navigate to `http://127.0.0.1:8001/login` specified in the output and authorize the bot on your team.
+* Navigate to `http://127.0.0.1:8001/login` specified in the output and authorize the bot on your team.

 *_Congratulations!_* the bot should be set up and good to go!